Discovery and exploration of the Solar System: Discovery of the solar system as one among many

 Although it is debatable when the Solar System as such was truly "discovered", three 19th century observations determined its nature and place in the Universe beyond reasonable doubt.
-First, by 1835-1838, Thomas Henderson and Friedrich Bessel successfully measured two stellar parallax, an apparent shift in the position of a nearby star created by Earth's motion around the Sun.
-This was not only a direct, experimental proof of heliocentrism (James Bradley already did it in 1729 when he discovered the cause of the aberration of starlight is the Earth's motion around the Sun), but also accurately revealed, for the first time, the vast distance between the Solar System and the closest stars.
+First, in 1835–1838, Thomas Henderson and Friedrich Bessel successfully measured two stellar parallaxes, apparent shifts in the position of a nearby star due to Earth's motion around the Sun.
+This was not only a direct, experimental proof of heliocentrism (James Bradley had already done that in 1729 when he discovered that the cause of the aberration of starlight is the Earth's motion around the Sun), but also accurately revealed, for the first time, the vast distance between the Solar System and the closest stars.
 Then, in 1859, Robert Bunsen and Gustav Kirchhoff, using the newly invented spectroscope, examined the spectral signature of the Sun and discovered that it was composed of the same elements as existed on Earth, establishing for the first time a physical similarity between Earth and the other bodies visible from Earth.
 Then, Father Angelo Secchi compared the spectral signature of the Sun with those of other stars, and found them virtually identical.
 The realisation that the Sun is a star led to a scientifically updated hypothesis that other stars could have planetary systems of their own, though this was not to be proven for nearly 140 years.

 Observational cosmology began with attempts by William Herschel to describe the shape of the then known universe.
 In 1785, he proposed the Milky Way was a disk, but assumed the Sun was at the center.
 This heliocentric theory was overturned by galactocentrism in the 1910s, after more observations by Harlow Shapley placed the Galactic Center relatively far away.